We deliver programmes in partnership with public and private sector organisations with a shared belief in the power of public speaking.

 Thanks to our various generous partners most of our regional Speak Out Challenges are free.
 Register your interest HERE to find out if your school is eligible to host a free workshop.

 More than a quarter of a million young people have taken part in Speak Out Challenge, our flagship oracy programme.
-The Challenge is an enrichment programme for state secondary schools consisting of one full day public speaking workshops for Year 10 students that lead to TedX style events where young people share their ideas and perspectives with their peers and a wider audience.
-The programme increases young people's confidence, and the essential speaking and listening skills.
+The Challenge is an enrichment programme for state secondary schools consisting of one full-day public speaking workshops for Year 10 students that lead to TedX-style events where young people share their ideas and perspectives with their peers and a wider audience.
+The programme increases young people's confidence, and essential speaking and listening skills.
 It is a great complement to GCSE Speaking and Listening and is supported by Speak Out Academy, our home of digital learning resources.